jkaewprateep/Carro-assignment/README.md

 To create custom forms for surveys and questionnaires!

 ### Requirement 1: Backend (API): ###
-🧸💬 By using controllers to handle message communications in the project and to ProsgreDB, create a login form, history form, user detail form, and home page.
+<br>🧸💬 By using controllers to handle message communications in the project and to ProsgreDB, create a login form, history form, user detail form, and home page.</br>
-🧸💬 Application default routing, application proxy, application settings and resources, communication functions, and CSS style for the global pages are added.
+<br>🧸💬 Application default routing, application proxy, application settings and resources, communication functions, and CSS style for the global pages are added.</br>
-🐑💬 Application resources and CSS files you can apply change at a single point of configuration when datasets ( datasetDB object ) are created as classes and by the controller.
+<br>🐑💬 Application resources and CSS files you can apply change at a single point of configuration when datasets ( datasetDB object ) are created as classes and by the controller.</br>
-🐐💬 Input and output are dynamics user control with message communication registered with EventListerners.
+<br>🐐💬 Input and output are dynamics user control with message communication registered with EventListerners.</br>

 * User can register and login by the page /loginform build from controller.
 * Add dynamic form inputs text and button

 ### Requirement 2: Public Form (UI): ###
-🧸💬 User interaction is on a single page of MVC control, continue working with a message to complete the task.
+<br>🧸💬 User interaction is on a single page of MVC control, continue working with a message to complete the task.</br>
-🦭💬 Add by summary email verification and communication, SMTP email and free email API * Some email server required install of email node and problem fixed *
+<br>🦭💬 Add by summary email verification and communication, SMTP email and free email API * Some email server required install of email node and problem fixed * </br>

 * Customer can submit a form depending on the form render /loginform
 * After submitting the form, API has to send mail async sendemail()

 ### API Basics: ###
-🧸💬 Customer and Login / Register by active script.
-Click on the Register checkbox the interaction running under active script to continue work on the same page.
+<br>🧸💬 Customer and Login / Register by active script.
+Click on the Register checkbox the interaction running under active script to continue work on the same page.</br>
-🧸💬 API Router control, ORM resources, Auth control ( custom as userController ), error handling, and versions are created with specific methods included configured in the proxy.
+<br>🧸💬 API Router control, ORM resources, Auth control ( custom as userController ), error handling, and versions are created with specific methods included configured in the proxy.</br>

 * Customer can submit a form depending on the form render.
 * API Routes and Controllers implemented!